GeneralBots/BotServer/README.md

 ### GeneralBots admin commands

-General Bots can be controlled by the same chat window people talk to, so here is a list of admin commands related to deploying .gb* files.
+General Bot can be controlled by the same chat window people talk to, so here is a list of admin commands related to deploying .gb* files.

 | Command         | Description                                                                                                     |